dudeofawesome/docker-satisfactory/README.md

 ```

 The first server start up takes a while since the server files are downloaded from Steam.
 After the container was created and all the server files were downloaded initially, the server start up should be much faster.

+## Environment variables

+### `EXPERIMENTAL`

+Setting it to `true` will download the experimental version of the server.
+Notice that to re-download the game, the container needs to be re-created.